adsarwate/advising-notes/README.md

 * [Organizing your research](OrganizingWork.md): how to track and maintain progress.
 Here are two forms for pre-meeting and post-meetings to help keep research progress on track.
    * [Pre-meeting form](PreMtgForm.md)
    * [Post-meeting form](PostMtgForm.md)
-* [Reading papers and literature search](ReadingSkills.md): the many ways to read a paper and how to search for literature
+* [Reading papers and literature search](ReadingSkills.md): the many ways to read a paper, how to do a literature search, and so on
+* [Reviewing papers](Reviewing.md): relatedly, how to do peer review
 * [Running computational experiments](Experiments.md): still a work in progress

 ## External resources